 - The most important use is as tungsten carbide in hardmetals, used mainly for industrial drilling and cutting tools.
 Secondary uses are in electronics and specialist steels.

 - Concerns over security of supply of tungsten concentrates to western processors and industry end-users.
-This along with other factors have resulted in the EU categorising tungsten as a "critical raw material".
+This along with other factors have resulted in the EU categorising tungsten as a "critical raw material" and the British Geological Survey ranking tungsten top of its metals "Risk List".

 - Tungsten, with essential applications in industry, aerospace and military, is a strategic commodity.
-Stockpiles exist in the US and Russia.
-China and Japan have also indicated that they intend to build stockpiles and there has been some discussion of the possible creation of a European stockpile
+In 2013 China commenced the building of a stockpile, with US and Russia having mainting stockpiles for some time.
+Japan has also indicated that they intend to build stockpiles, with some discussion of the possible creation of a European stockpile.

 For more infomation on this exciting project click here